Free Kitchen Hacks eBook

 Adding pasta to boiling water to cook to al dente

-We want to reduce as much moisture as we can by cooking the mushrooms and onions first and letting them sweat.
-Add them to your pan with the olive oil and cook until the onion turns translucent and liquid has evaporated from the mushrooms.
+We want to reduce as much moisture as we can by cooking the mushrooms and onions in the olive oil first and letting them sweat.

 You can opt to add extra veggies.
 I often add squash or spinach to this dish.
 It’s a great opportunity to clean out your fridge and use up those extra veggies before they go bad!